AlexHarn/bfrv1_icetray/snowstorm/resources/docs/parametrizations.rst

-.. _snowstorm_perturbers:
+.. _snowstorm_parametrizations:
-SnowStorm Perturbers
+SnowStorm Parametrizations
 ====================

-All SnowStorm perturbers are defined as classes with a single ``transform`` method used when being applied.
-For details on how to use/apply perturbers in simulation refer to :ref:`SnowsStorm Configuration <snowstorm_configuration>`.
+All SnowStorm parametrizations are defined as classes inheriting from the `Prametrization` base class and need to have ``transform`` method.
+For details on how to use/apply parametrizations/perturbers in simulation refer to :ref:`SnowsStorm Configuration <snowstorm_configuration>`.

-The following list is an overview of all perturbers currently implemented:
+The following list is an overview of all parametrizations currently implemented:

 Absorption